 A well-rounded education includes a wide variety of opportunities and the student experience in Forest Hills School District offers more than 165 academic courses for students to explore, grow and succeed.
 In addition to quality learning in the classroom, students can participate in more than 100 extracurricular opportunities to develop creativity, problem-solving and critical thinking skills.
 FHSD’s curricular offerings, combined with an innovative academic program, allow all students to be engaged, to be empowered and to excel.

 Forest Hills provides an array of opportunities for all students to strengthen their creativity and presentation skills through fine and performing arts such as musical theatre, ceramics, painting, choir, band, photography and film.
 Students are also encouraged to showcase their artistic talents in numerous venues.
-At Nagel Middle School, students are offered more than 24 visual and performing arts classes and extracurricular options.
-At Turpin High School and Anderson High School, students may choose from more than 15 visual and performing extracurricular art offerings and more than 30 classes, of which more than 1,400 students registered for last year.
+FHSD students have the opportunity to enroll in classes to develop their interests and skills in the arts, in addition to a wide-variety of extracurricular programs.
 The National Association of Music Merchants also named FHSD one of the Best Communities for Music Education in the nation for displaying an exceptionally high commitment to providing students with a comprehensive music education.
-This is a distinction that only 388 districts across the nation and 25 of Ohio’s 615 districts have earned.
+This is a distinction that only 830 districts across the nation and 51 of Ohio’s 611 districts have earned.

-Athletic programs in Forest Hills provide student leadership development, vibrancy of school spirit, energetic pride, stress relief, lifetime fitness, college scholarship and recruitment opportunities and fond memories of schools.
-With parental support, athletic opportunities are available at all grade levels including 36 athletic teams for 10 different sports at Nagel Middle School and 56 athletic teams for 28 different sports at Anderson High School and Turpin High School.
+Athletic programs in Forest Hills provide students with leadership development, a vibrancy of school spirit, stress relief, positive fitness habits, college scholarship opportunities.
+With parental support, athletic opportunities are available at all grade levels including 36 athletic teams for 12 different sports at Nagel Middle School and 30 athletics programs at both Anderson High School and Turpin High School.
 Several athletic teams and coaches also earn Eastern Cincinnati Conference honors every year.